SoloDevNZ/hashnode/cltcpnuz2000409kyaq77bf9q.md

 # TL;DR.

-This post provides an overview of the various technologies I use in this blog.
+This post provides an overview of the various technologies I refer to in this blog.
 This list is *not* extensive, yet still emphasizes the importance of understanding, and applying, technological solutions.
 To excel in the continually-evolving development landscape, adapting to new tools needs to be an integral part of my daily routine.

+Also, writing (and maintaining) this list is how I flex.

 # An Introduction.